 They can rent a VR headset and instantly plunge into the game: we ensured it’s accessible for kids and adults alike and localized it into 5 languages spoken in the area.

-“Mona Lisa: Beyond the Glass,” a part of the Louvre’s landmark Leonardo da Vinci exhibition in 2019-2020, was a collaboration with Vive Arts.
-The museum’s first-ever VR project was primarily intended to solve a long-time problem associated with the iconic picture.
+Mona Lisa: Beyond the Glass, a part of the Louvre’s landmark Leonardo da Vinci exhibition in 2019-2020, was the museum’s first-ever VR project.
+It was primarily intended to solve a long-time problem associated with the iconic picture: Mona Lisa is pretty small, tucked behind bulletproof glass, and permanently sieged by tourists craving for a selfie with it.

 This VR experience must have enabled many visitors to access the masterpiece up close in a transformative way.
 They could explore details invisible to the naked eye, see what could surround the artist and the model, learn about his techniques, her identity, and the history of the painting, and even fly across the surreal landscape aboard Leonardo’s visionary flying machine.